Akbar Masood

-Professor Akbar Masood is the Vice Chancellor at Baba Ghulam Shah Badshah University in Jammu and Kashmir.
-Before joining Baba Ghulam Shah Badshah University, he served as the Dean of Academic Affairs at the University of Kashmir.
-He has a Master of Sciences from Aligarh Muslim University and a PhD from the Indian Institute of Toxicology Research.
+Akbar Masood is an Indian academic who was the Vice Chancellor of Baba Ghulam Shah Badshah University in Jammu and Kashmir until October 2024.
+He had served as the Dean of Academic Affairs at the University of Kashmir.
+He has an MSc from Aligarh Muslim University and a PhD from the Indian Institute of Toxicology Research.
 He remained associated with the Department of Biochemistry at the University of Kashmir as a member of the faculty since 1988.